Rivers, Trails, and Conservation Assistance Program

 -

-Alyssa Walker is a Conservation Legacy Marketing and Special Projects Analyst Fellow with the National Park Service Rivers, Trails, and Conservation Assistance Program in the Midwest Region.
+Alyssa Walker was a Conservation Legacy Marketing and Special Projects Analyst Fellow with the National Park Service Rivers, Trails, and Conservation Assistance Program in the Midwest Region.
 In 2020, she graduated with an MBA from the University of Michigan - Flint.
 Alyssa grew up in Michigan and was fortunate to have the opportunity to live and study in Germany for two years.
 She has always been an active member of her community: serving on city boards; volunteering for non-profits, state parks and national parks; and being a member of local outdoor clubs.

 With a plethora of Michigan state parks, trails, and outdoor recreation opportunities, Alyssa grew up outside.
 From this, and an internship with the Department of Forestry in Erlangen, Germany, stems her love of improving and preserving public spaces and serving her community.
 As a Fellow, she feels very fortunate to experience new challenges and strengthen her outdoor preservation skills.